Quanistcoding/procedural-PHP-Blog-CMS/readme.txt

 This is a procedural PHP BLog CMS.
-The dababase configuration is in the db.php file in the root folder.
+The dababase configuration is in the db.php file in the root/includes folder.
 To use it, first create a mysql database and tables using the following command:

     CREATE DATABASE cms;